Ftbom/rclone_crypt_py/README-en.md

 from rclone import Crypt
 # Initialize
 # Pass in passwd1 and passwd2

 # The password here is the password for creating the crypt, not the password in the rclone configuration file
 # If passwd2 is not set, the second parameter can be omitted
 crypt = Crypt('PvrhK9lOaJMdJO2', 'bjnW66SNkUuV4hX')

+# To use passwords directly in the rclone configuration file(obscured password), you should set the passwd_obscured parameter to True.
+# crypt = Crypt('SpnX0yEFxpNJjo9bxd3xAlVoXA7F4cr3C0SA-zmfzw', 'ziWH7jKYerB6o5vHnaXAvISTguFD6ZFJFbhT3BlLVQ', True)

 # File encryption/decryption
 crypt.File.file_decrypt(input_file_path, output_file_path)